Policy for Determination of Materiality of Events and Information

 7. Effect(s) arising out of change in the regulatory framework

-10. ESOP/ESPS Scheme
+10. Option to purchase securities including any ESOP/ESPS Scheme

 3. Any other information or event viz. major development that is likely to affect the business, e.g. emergence of new technologies, expiry of patents, any change of accounting policy that may have a significant impact on the accounts, etc. and brief details thereof and any other information exclusively known to the Company which may be necessary to enable the security holders of the Company to appraise its position and to avoid establishment of a false market in such securities.